NeutroniumCore/Neutronium/Documentation/Neutronium.Documentation/articles/getting-started.md

 Follow steps 2 to 5 from new project set-up.

-If it is not possible to change App inheritence, Neutronium should be initialized once like this:
+If it is not possible to change App inheritance, Neutronium should be initialized once like this:
 ```CSharp
 using Neutronium.Core.JavascriptFramework;
 using Neutronium.WebBrowserEngine.ChromiumFx;